 What is School to school support?

 The East Sussex Learning Collaborative Network is committed to improving outcomes for children and young people.
 To achieve this, we work closely with schools to draw on experienced teachers and leaders within the county to work with others to bring about positive change.
 The type of support offered covers a wide range, including improving teaching practice, subject specific support, behaviour management, curriculum design, support for new leaders, leadership coaching, and help in identify where additional support should be targeted.
-Our work covers Early Years, Primary and Secondary sectors, as well as Special Schools through our relationship with SABDEN Multi Academy Trust.

 In this section